-In TR-606s with a Quicksilver 606 system, the memory which stores patterns, tracks etc. is FLASH memory within the Quicksilver microcontroller chip.
-The TR-606's static RAM memory chips are removed as part of the Quicksilver installation.
+In Devil Fish TB-303s with a Quicksilver 303 system, the memory which stores patterns, tracks etc. is FLASH memory within the Quicksilver microcontroller chip.
+The TB-303's static RAM memory chips are removed as part of the Quicksilver installation.
 FLASH memory does not require batteries for data retention.
 It is a form of electrically erasable programmable memory, in which electrons are removed from and returned to small islands of silicon, which are surrounded by silicon dioxide (quartz) insulation.
-The four C-cells which can be installed in the battery compartment are purely to run the machine, and are not required to retain memory contents.
+TT-303 Bass Bots also use FLASH memory, and so require no batteries for data retention.
+This will remain the case for Devil Fish modified Bass Bots in the future.